ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 * **{{site.data.keyword.cloud_notm}} account**.
 This account is required for provisioning.
 You can sign up for an {{site.data.keyword.cloud_notm}} account by using an existing **IBMid** or by creating a new **IBMid**.
 * **{{site.data.keyword.cloud_notm}} infrastructure account**.
 This account is used to log in to the {{site.data.keyword.cloud_notm}} infrastructure customer portal that provides some additional function to manage infrastructure products and services.
 You can get an {{site.data.keyword.cloud_notm}} infrastructure account by upgrading your **{{site.data.keyword.cloud_notm}} account** to a billable account, or by linking your existing {{site.data.keyword.cloud_notm}} infrastructure account with your {{site.data.keyword.cloud_notm}} account.
 The {{site.data.keyword.cloud_notm}} infrastructure account that you are using must meet certain requirements.
 For more information, see [Signing up for required accounts](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts).

-## How do I associate my IBM Cloud infrastructure credentials with the VMware Solutions console?
+## How do I associate my {{site.data.keyword.cloud_notm}} infrastructure credentials with the VMware Solutions console?
 {: #faq-associate-credentials}
 {: faq}
 {: support}